fragonib/ddd-testing-kata/README.md

     https://samples.openweathermap.org/data/2.5/weather?lat=35&lon=139&appid=b6907d289e10d714a6e88b30761fae22

-4. It is not necessary, but we appreciate if you create an endpoint to add new areas.
+3. It is not necessary, but we appreciate if you create an endpoint to add new areas.

-<h2> How to launch the project </h2>

-In the root of the project just run:
-`./gradlew bootRun`

 <h2> Open Weather API docs </h2>